 Acute kidney injury (AKI) in the neonate/infant is associated with an increase in morbidity and mortality.
-Infants who survive AKI are at risk to develop renal dysfunction and chronic kidney disease later in life and therefore require long-term follow up [1-5].
-AKI is most common in the first week of life in very low birthweight (VLBW) infants and the prevalence in infants with associated comorbidities is nearly 40% (Figure 1) [6].
+Infants who survive AKI are at risk of developing renal dysfunction and chronic kidney disease later in life and, therefore, require long-term follow-up [1-5].
+AKI is most common in the first week of life in very low birth weight (VLBW) infants, and the prevalence in infants with associated comorbidities is nearly 40% (see table below) [6].